deschi0000/Tamagotchi/README.md

 - [x] Age from birth to death
 - [x] Get sick from neglect

+Early on in the process I had decided to make the animations a part of it, because of the original games visual aspect.

 With each tweak, even in the final stages, came the inevitable bugs.
 If you find one, or have suggestions, let me know!
 I want to get better!

 I had a blast doing this project as it's one of the biggest I've undertaken so far.